cangSDARM/react-query-web-i18n/docs/reference/useQuery.md

   - Optional
   - Defaults to `true`
   - If set to `false`, structural sharing between query results will be disabled.
+- `useErrorBoundary: boolean`
+  - Defaults to the global query config's `useErrorBoundary` value, which is false
+  - Set this to true if you want errors to be thrown in the render phase and propagated to the nearest error boundary

 **Returns**